 I am a musician, I am a Mother, this is how I lived, put food on the table, a roof over our head.
 A place that was home, with a door and kitchen, a bathroom and bed, with place for treasures found on life’s trails.
 And along the way I found my family.

+Some Bands that existed before the late 1970/80s.
+And had diverse line ups.
+Below.
 The Equals, Geno Washington & the Ram Jam Band, Hot Chocolate, Graham Bond Organisation, Georgie Fame.
 Ram Jam Holder.
 Root & Jenny Jackson.
+Many more.